-Saprotrophic fungi degrade dead organisms or their remains; e.g. plant remains such as dead leaves, stalks, wood or roots; or animal remains such as dung.
+Saprotrophic fungi degrade dead organisms or their remains, such as litter or dung.
 Depending on their mode of breaking down cellulose or lignin, we recognise brown rot fungi and white rot fungi.
-Brown rot fungi can only break down cellulose (a carbohydrate chain polymer) and leave the lignin (a phenolic three dimension polymer) intact.
+Brown rot fungi only breaks down cellulose (a carbohydrate chain polymer) and leaves lignin (a phenolic three dimension polymer) intact.
 The substrate becomes brown and brittle because of the colour and consistency of the remaining lignin.
-White rot fungi break down both cellulose and lignin.
+White rot fungi breaks down both cellulose and lignin.
 The substrate becomes pale, fibrous and soft.
 Saprotrophes also break down proteins and other complicated organic matters, releasing simple compounds containing nitrogen and phosphorus, which can be taken up by green plants.
 In the Arctic, degrading processes proceed slowly due to the cold and dry climate.
 Therefore, remains of plants and animals can persist for a very long time, a type of natural mummification.
-Fungi may stop their decaying activities during certain periods of the year, and continue their work as soon as the right temperature and humidity conditions are met.
-Saprotrophic fungi are found in phyla such as Chytridiomycota, Mucoromycota, Ascomycota and Basidiomycota.
-Chytridiomycota, Mucoromycota and many Ascomycota can only be studied after culturing and isolating fungi from soil samples.
-Most saprotrophic Basidiomycota and some Ascomycota with large ascocarps can be easily monitored in field.
+When conditions are not ideal (e.g. temperature and humidity) fungi reduce or stop decomposition and resume when conditions are favourable.
+Chytridiomycota, Mucoromycota, Ascomycota and Basidiomycota contain saprotrophic fungi.